tc39/proposal-bigint/README.md

 This proposal uses `n` as the literal suffix; `N`, `I`, `L` and `l` are some other proposed alternatives.

 This proposal calls the class `BigInt`; other proposed alternatives are `Integer` and `BigNum`.

+The names of the wraparound utility functions are long.
+Is there a shorter one that would work well?

 ## Design alternatives